gradle/gradle/design-docs/unified-configuration-and-task-model.md

 TBD

+## Internal properties and methods are not visible from the model DSL

+The model DSL should expose only public methods and properties defined by the public API.
+All other methods and properties should be hidden.

 ## Plugin author uses model rules to define tasks after plugin model has been configured

 A common problem when authoring a plugin is how to handle configuration that happens after the plugin is applied.